 - 4Woodstock Performance - Jimi Hendrix.

 I hope that the above article on the modulation effects has provided you with all the information that you were looking for.
-I had tried to present all the essential and relevant information at one place, regarding them.
-If you would like to know further or have any doubts that you want to clarify, please put your comments below and I would be happy to answer in a reasonable time frame.
+I had tried to present all the essential and relevant information about these effects at one place.
+If you would like to know further or have any doubts about them, please put your comments below and I would be happy to answer in a reasonable time frame.